 CONGRATULATIONS – You now have a tidy inbox!

 But now the real work begins… keeping it that way!!

 Step 6: Setting up new processes

 Now you need a bullet proof process to keep your inbox all shiny and neat.
-The first step is to ensure you check your emails at least once a day.
-Allocate a specific time or times to check your emails…and resist the urge to check every time a new email comes in.
-Far from being efficient, it will distract you from the task you are doing AND is a sure-fire way to take you back to the jumbly mishmash situation you started with.
+The first step is to ensure you only check your emails once a day.
+Allocate a specific time each day to check your emails and resist the urge to check more often.
+Far from being efficient, responding to emails as and when they arrive will distract you from the task you are doing AND is a sure-fire way to take you back to the jumbly mishmash situation you started with.

 You also need to check through your older emails in your inbox to see if you can now take action on any of them, and act accordingly.
 You may find you are now able to delete or file older emails, or that the action you couldn’t do before can now be done.

 Make sure you leave your inbox with every email opened, dealt with and anything remaining in your inbox appropriately flagged or colour coded.

 I find this process generally takes under 30 minutes each day.
 But obviously it depends on how many emails you get a day and how fast you can process them!